Defence

 $ sudo gedit test_snort.conf

-• Within the .conf file, key in IP address that is of interest: ipvar HOME_NET any, e.g. ipvar HOME_NET 10.0.2.0/24 (last digit always 0 so that the range it covers is from 0-256)
+(last digit always 0 so that the range it covers is from 0-256) - Make sure that command code:

-• Make sure that command code: include $RULE_PATH/local.rules is enabled/included within your configuration file so that custom local files that’s written later
+is enabled/included within your configuration file so that custom local files that’s written later

-7. Check snort configuration file in command prompt:
+- Check snort configuration file in command prompt:

 $ sudo snort -T -i enp0s3 -c /etc/snort/test_snort.conf

-8. Accessing snort rules, directly add/remove local files (open new command prompt):
+- Accessing snort rules, directly add/remove local files (open new command prompt):

-$ sudo nano local.rules
+$ cd etc/snort/rules/ $ ls -l $ sudo nano local.rules

 Defending DoS attack

-1. Download the dos.rules file from GitHub.
-Save it in etc/snort/rules/ directory.
+file from GitHub.
+Save it inetc/snort/rules/

-include $RULE_PATH/dos.rules
+file:include $RULE_PATH/dos.rules

-3. Run either of the following commands:
+- Run either of the following commands:

 $ sudo snort -q -l /var/log/snort/ -i eth0 -A console -c /etc/snort/snort.conf